There is a difference between the traditional IRA vs Self-Directed IRA, and it may be greater than you think.

 Traditional IRA vs Self-Directed IRA

-A Traditional IRA is generally overseen by a broker or investment advisor.
+A regular IRA, oftentimes referred to as a traditional IRA, is generally overseen by a broker or investment advisor.
 The IRA funds are restricted to traditional investments, such as stocks, bonds and mutual funds.
-While Self-Directed IRAs also allow you to purchase stocks, you can also hard assets, such as real-estate, cryptocurrencies, gold and precious metals, hard-money loans, and more!
+While Self-Directed IRAs also allow you to purchase stocks, you can also invest in hard assets, such as real estate, cryptocurrencies, gold and other precious metals, hard-money loans, and more!

 If you are interested in establishing a Self-Directed IRA, it’s important to research the organization you wish to establish your plan.
-IRA Financial Group allows you to open an account directly through our app.
-IRA Financial Group also offers checkbook control.
+IRA Financial allows you to open an account directly through our app.
+We also offers checkbook control.
 While many traditional IRA custodians advertise that they offer Self-Directed IRAs with checkbook control, this is not the case.

 Learn More: Real Estate Investing with a Self-Directed IRA

 Self-Directed IRA with Checkbook Control

 In the case of a “truly” Self-Directed IRA LLC with “checkbook control”, a limited liability company (“LLC”) is established that is owned by the IRA account and managed by the account holder.
 The IRA Holder’s IRA funds are then transferred by the Custodian to the LLC’s bank account providing the IRA holder with a “truly” Self Directed IRA LLC.

 When you establish a true Self-Directed IRA LLC, you receive complete control over your IRA funds.
 You no longer need each investment to be approved by the custodian of your account, as you will work with a passive custodian.
 A passive custodian does not approve investments or offer investment advice.